- Types of CPT

 Do F-1 students need CPT authorization to participate in unpaid internship?

-CPT authorization is recommended for unpaid internships, whether the student does or does not need to provide employment authorization documents to the company.
+CPT authorization is strongly recommended for all unpaid internships, whether the student does or does not need to provide employment authorization documents to the company.
 The F-1 regulations are written in such a way that CPT is an authorization to do practical training as part of the curriculum for the academic program, and as such is significant in more ways than simply for the employer to verify employment eligibility.
 CPT authorization is more than just permission to get paid.

-The International Center strongly recommends CPT authorization for unpaid internships for the following reasons:
+You should have CPT authorization for unpaid internships for the following reasons: